20 Useful Tips for Tent Camping in the Rain

 Camping in the rain, setup your tent properly

-17. Use tent pad under the tent
+17. Use a tent pad under the tent

 18. Dry your equipment and your tent